-The Jury should be in the same venue as the proposed recital.
-The goal of the Jury is to ensure that satisfactory progress is being made towards a public performance.
-If you are a vocalist or pianist, all music must be performed by memory.
-You need to provide a list of pieces, (include composers names) and all movements to be performed.
+The jury should be in the same venue as approved by your applied instructor.
+Satisfactory progress towards the jury is the goal.
+Vocalists and pianists must perform all music from memory.
+You must provide a program including the composer's name.
 Make copies of the program for the faculty.
-You do NOT need to provide scores.
-Usually, faculty will hear the first piece on your program in its entirety.
-Faculty will make selections from other parts of the program.
-The student may be stopped during a movement or piece.
-You may be asked about the style, composer or translation (if singing in a foreign language) of a piece.
-If you have an ensemble they must be present for the jury and switching players between the jury and recital is not permitted except under extraordinary circumstances.
-This must be approved by the applied teacher and the Division Chair.
-After you perform, you will be asked to wait outside.
-Faculty will vote by ballot (these will be provided by the music office, see APPENDIX D).
-The faculty present will vote Pass or Fail and you will be informed of the results by your teacher immediately.
+You do not need to provide scores.
+Usually, faculty will hear the first piece on your program in its entirety but faculty may make selections from other parts of the program.
+During the performance, a faculty member may stop them.
+You may be asked about a piece's style, composer, or translation (if singing in a foreign language).
+If you have an ensemble, they must be present for the jury.
+The applied teacher and the Chair must approve any change through a written request by the student.
+After you perform, you will wait outside.
+Faculty will vote by ballot (the music office will provide these, see APPENDIX D).
+The faculty present will vote pass or fail, and your teacher will inform you of the results immediately.